+Subject to Appendix A paragraph 5(ii), where the AMP and the DMP do not coincide and accuracy compensation for power transformer and/or cable/line and/or busbar losses is required to be applied to meet the overall accuracy limits of error requirements in paragraph 4.3.1 at the DMP then a Metering Dispensation shall be applied for.

+Where the AMP and DMP do not coincide, but no accuracy compensation for power transformer and/or cable/line and/or busbar losses is required to be applied to meet overall accuracy limits of error at the DMP (i.e. the distance between the AMP and DMP does not introduce a large enough error to cause the Metering System's overall accuracy to be outside of the limits of error detailed in paragraph 4.3.1 of this relevant Code of Practice), then a Metering Dispensation shall not be required.
+The Registrant shall ensure that values of the overall accuracy calculation shall be recorded and evidence to justify no accuracy compensation being required, including wherever possible test certificates, shall be available for inspection by the Panel or Technical Assurance Agent.

-Subject to Appendix A paragraph 1 and paragraph 5(ii), where the Actual Metering Point and the Defined Metering Point do not coincide a Metering Dispensation shall be applied for and, where necessary, accuracy compensation for power transformer and/or line losses shall be provided to meet the overall accuracy at the Defined Metering Point.
-Where Appendix A paragraph 1 applies a Metering Dispensation shall not be required provided that there is only a length of cable or line between the AMP and the DMP (i.e. no power transformer).
-Where Appendix A paragraph 5(ii) applies a Metering Dispensation shall not be required and accuracy compensation for power transformer and/or line losses (for the purpose of Section K1.1.6 of the Code) shall be provided or applied to meet the overall accuracy required at the Defined Metering Point.
+Where Appendix A paragraph 5(ii) applies a Metering Dispensation shall not be required and accuracy compensation for power transformer and/or cable/line and/or busbar losses (for the purpose of Section K1.1.6 of the Code) shall, where necessary, be applied to meet the overall accuracy limits of error required at the DMP.